Wham!: 1982–1983: Signing with Innervision and Fantastic

+1983–1984: Legal disputes with Innervision, switch to Epic and Make It Big

-Soon after this, Ridgeley became conscious of legal problems with their initial contract at Innervision.
+Soon after this, Michael and Ridgeley became conscious of legal problems with their initial contract at Innervision.
 While the legal battle raged, Innervision released a medley of non-single album tracks from Fantastic, entitled "Club Fantastic Megamix".
 Wham! publicly denounced the release.
 After all the legal wrangling, Innervision settled out of court.